cristiscu/streamlit-hierarchy-viewer/README.md

 Expand All
 ----------

-When you want to display each node shape with the full information you received for each row, check the Expand All box.
+When you want to display each node shape with the full information you received for each row, check the *Expand All* box.
 Beware you may return too much information, hard to process and to see on screen.
-But this is helpful when you want to see directly related node values, without goung back and forth between the graph and the dataset:
+But this is helpful when you want to see directly related node values, without going back and forth between the graph and the dataset:

 ![expand-all](images/streamlit-hierarchy-10.png)